fuseraft/kiwi/docs/classes.md

 # Classes

-Classes in Kiwi provide a way to bundle data and functionality together.
+Classes in Astral provide a way to bundle data and functionality together.

 ### Defining Classes

-To define a class in Kiwi, use the `class` keyword followed by the class name and a block of code defining its properties and methods.
+To define a class in Astral, use the `class` keyword followed by the class name and a block of code defining its properties and methods.

 Each concrete class should define a constructor method, called `initialize`.